cabouman/mbirjax/docs/source/install.rst

 Installation
 ============

-The ``mbirjax_sandbox`` package currently is only available to download and install from source through GitHub.
+The ``mbirjax`` package currently is only available to download and install from source through GitHub.

 Downloading and installing from source